alan-turing-institute/census2021-backbrief/deliverables/report.md

 The clerical matching procedure took the equivalent of 30 full-time staff all working for 30 weeks in 2011, but in 2021, the deadline for completing the census matching is only 8 weeks from when all the census and CCS returns are in.

-The primary objective of the collaboration project with the Alan Turing Institute should be, to minimise (to the greatest degree possible) the need for clerical searching as part of the 2021 matching methodology.
+The primary objective of the collaboration project between ONS and the Alan Turing Institute should be: to minimise (to the greatest degree possible) the need for clerical searching as part of the 2021 matching methodology, or to speed up this process.
 The slowness of this procedure in 2011 owes to the fact that in order for a CCS record for which their is suspected to be a match to be ruled out and considered a non-match (or matched), it must first be checked against every single census record for which there is currently no match (and vice versa).

 Even after improvements ONS have already made to their automated matching methods (detailed later in this report), they are still left with 9% of people records to match manually (5% for household records) when testing these methods on 2011 data.
 They predict that of these people matches, a further 8% will be found by clerical resolution, leaving 1% of matches still to make.
 This 1% (~5,300 matches) could be included anywhere amongst the unmatched CCS records (55,000 in 2011) and unmatched census records from CCS areas (95,000 in 2011).
 Any method used to replace clerical searching for these very difficult matches also needs to be able to declare when records definitely do not have a match.